-Economic and Industrial Development Commission
+Economic Development Commission

+Terry McAuliffe 203-758-2439 c/o Selectmens Office

+EDC Chairman edc@middlebury-ct.org

-Terry McAuliffe EIDC Chairman 203-758-2439 c/o Selectmens Office eidcchairman@middlebury-ct.org See detailed contact information on page 25
+See detailed contact information on page 25

-The mission of the Middlebury Economic and Industrial Development Commission is to provide for the enhancement of Middlebury's economic base by supporting existing commercial and industrial enterprises, attracting desirable new commercial and industrial development, and promoting jobs and economic opportunities for the Middlebury community.
+The mission of the Middlebury Economic Development Commission is to provide for the enhancement of Middlebury's economic base by supporting existing commercial and industrial enterprises, attracting desirable new commercial and industrial development, and promoting jobs and economic opportunities for the Middlebury community.
 This shall be accomplished through business retention, expansion, new industry recruitment, real estate development and positive promotion of the town.